Shakestush/Smart-contract-auditor/README.md

 ## 📞 Support

 For issues, questions, or contributions:
-- Open an issue on GitHub
+- Open an issue on GitHub.
-- Review existing vulnerability patterns
+- Review existing vulnerability patterns.
-- Test with your smart contracts
+- Test with your smart contracts.
-- Share feedback for improvements
+- Share feedback for improvements.

 ---